U.S., Russia push for rapid talks to end Syria carnage

 While showing little desire to embroil U.S. forces in Syria after winding down engagements in Iraq and Afghanistan, Obama has rejected criticism that he might back out of a commitment to act if Assad crossed a "red line" of using chemical weapons.

-On Tuesday, he pointed to the killing of Osama bin Laden and of Libyan leader Muammar Gaddafi, brought down by U.S.-backed rebels, as evidence that "we typically follow through on our commitments".
+On Tuesday, he pointed to the killing of Osama bin Laden and the toppling of Libyan leader Muammar Gaddafi, brought down by a U.S.-backed rebellion, as evidence that "we typically follow through on our commitments".
 It is still unclear if chemical weapons were used.

 U.N.
 Secretary-General Ban Ki-moon strongly condemned the incident and called for the four Filipinos' immediate release.
 They were detained as they patrolled close to an area where 21 Filipino observers were held for three days in March.

-The Yarmouk Martyrs Brigade said they were taken in for their own safety during clashes in the area.
+The Yarmouk Martyrs Brigade said the peacekeepers were seized for their own safety during clashes in the area.

 More widely, the violence in a religiously and ethnically diverse country at the heart of the Arab and Muslim world has inflamed a confrontation between Iran and its fellow Shi'ite allies like Hezbollah on the one hand and the Sunni Arab powers, including U.S. ally Saudi Arabia, who back the Sunni rebels against Assad's Alawite minority, an offshoot of Shi'ite Islam.